divark/TSLCompiler/docs/USER_MANUAL.md

 true.
 They can later be referenced in an selector expression.
 Property names are case sensitive.

-Each choice can have several property lists, but not more than 10 properties total.
+Each choice can have several property lists.

 e.g.
 ```